razvanpacku/ComputerGraphics-Project-2D/README.md

 ## Overview

 This demo implements a 2D boids simulation, with the inclusion of nests that the boids get attracted to.
+There are clouds that pan from left to right at different speeds.

 There are zoom controls and tracking controls for tracking either a boid (with `t`) or a nest (with `y`).
 There are also 3 slider controls that control parameters of the simulation, controlled with `[`, `]`, `;`, `'`, `,`, and `.`.
-There are also clouds that pan from left to right at different speeds.
+You can toggle a mode to attract nearby boids with your mouse by clicking.

 ## Images